Zavy86/docker-course/topics/17-service-discovery/README.md

 containers within the same network.
 If there are two containers with the same alias on the same network, Docker will resolve them using a round-robin algorithm.

-For example, let’s launch two more containers with the same alias:
+For example, let's launch two more containers with the same alias:

 ```shell
 $ docker run --net tutorial --net-alias redis -d redis
 $ docker run --net tutorial --net-alias redis -d redis
 ```

-Let’s now perform a lookup using a busybox container:
+Let's now perform a lookup using a busybox container:

 ```shell
 $ docker run --net tutorial --rm busybox nslookup redis